Inkimar/GoogleMetaExtractor-J/src/main/resources/readme.ingimar.txt

 strange-view is : .000001963.
 strange-view is : .000001959.
 strange-view is : . cheli.

+2Frågor - 10Juli
+Could I locate the files with two underscore and 'mend' them with a groovy-script ?
+The faulty-file-name is -> NHRS-GULI_000001959_dors.CR2
+and should be -> NHRS-GULI000001959_dors.CR2 ?
+-  should we make some more 'checks' on the file according to how it should be ?
+- should we try to pinpoint which cat.nr has 'raw'-file ( Another map - cat.nr + cr2? )

+~/tmp/test-images$ cat change-file-name.groovy
+#!/usr/bin/groovy
+def name='World'; println "change file names"
+String oldFilename = "old.txt"
+String newFilename = "new.txt"

+new File(oldFilename).renameTo(new File(newFilename))

 Techniques new to me:
 - hamcrest is, must read more about that.
 - - used in JUnit to compare 2 unorderd lists.